 We feel a bit bizarre labeling the Bose Open Sport earbuds as earbuds because they lack, well, the bud.
 As opposed to traditional earbuds, these things do not go in your ears so much as they go over and around your ears.
 We are hardly complaining, though; the unique shape of these buds informs all of the rest of the features we love about them.
 As they are not stuck in your ears, they are extremely comfortable — so much that we sometimes forgot we were wearing them.
 The little bit of distance that comes from where the micro speakers are placed relative to your ears adds to a fuller soundscape and some of the most impressive full, warm, and booming bass we have heard out of an earbud.

 By nature of their not fitting directly into your ears, these buds lack the Active Noise Reduction that seems to have become industry standard for most other Bluetooth earbuds.
 Also, they lack the convenience of a charging carrying case, which is becoming standard among earbud competitors.
-They make up for this shortfall several times over however with their peak athletic performance.
-One of our testers was able to hang completely upside down without these devices falling off her ears.
-Because of their exceptional sound quality and athletic performance, we highly recommend these earbuds for outdoor use, where they exceed just about any of the competition.
+However, they make up for this shortfall several times over with their peak athletic performance.
+One tester hung completely upside down without these devices falling off her ears.
+Because of their exceptional sound quality and athletic performance, we highly recommend these earbuds for outdoor use, where they outshine just about any of the competition.

 Read review: Bose Open Sport